GabrieleGhisleni/EnergyProject/README.md

       - energy.env
 ```

-Before run the script modify also the energy.env file as follow:
+Before run the script modify also the energy.env file as follows:

 ```shell
 ## energy.env